zUltimaPG3D/buckshot-modloader/README.md

 # buckshot-modloader
 Very basic modloader for Buckshot Roulette, not finished and will probably break if the game updates.

+# Prefer godot-mod-loader over this!
+If you just want the UI (which is bad too), you can still use this project, but the [Godot Modloader](https://github.com/GodotModding/godot-mod-loader) is a more generalized project and it **works with Godot 4.x**, if you're on the right branch.
+Since this was a completely solo project and it was put together in just a few minutes, godot-mod-loader is something you should prefer over this if you want a good modloader for the game.

 # Requirements

 [Buckshot Roulette](https://mikeklubnika.itch.io/buckshot-roulette) by Mike Klubnika